Take an Official State-Approved Hunter Safety Course

 Once registered, students receive access to course materials and instructions for completing the course requirements, including any necessary field day attendance.

-Use official resources to locate approved hunter education courses near you or online options suitable for youth.
+Use official resources such as Recademics or the KY website to locate approved hunter education courses near you or online options suitable for youth.

 Complete the registration form and ensure a parent or guardian provides consent for minors.